clartaq/cwiki/resources/private/md/Code_Formatting_and_Highlighting.md

 The inline backticks are pretty easy.
 The get transformed to `<code></code>` tags surrounding the included text.
 CSS for the `<code>` tag will take care of the formatting of the inline code.

 For this, I use CSS to select from a family of fixed-width fonts, give it a size, color, and background color.
-Adust margins and padding so it doesn't mess up the line spacing for "normal" text surrounding it.
+Adjust margins and padding, so it doesn't mess up the line spacing for "normal" text surrounding it.
 You can see the results in the paragraph above.

 ### Pre-formatted Text ###